Bioretention in Takoma Park

 Where is the City using bioretention?

-The City has constructed and maintained 44 bioretention facilities throughout Takoma Park.
-Our community, has made strides to look into every opportunity to incorporate best management practices (BMP) into our routine street improvement activities, streets-landscaping, and other renovation projects.
+As of May 2022, the City has constructed and maintained 86 bioretention facilities throughout Takoma Park.
+Every year additional facilities are designed and constructed so this number will keep increasing.
+Our community has made strides to look into every opportunity to incorporate best management practices (BMP) into our routine street improvement activities, streets-landscaping, and other renovation projects.

-These feature can be found adjacent to City streets, around the edges of traffic roundabouts, or at the end of dead-ends.
-They are designed to naturally blend in to the surrounding landscape so it is likely you have walked past one without even realizing it!
+These features can be found adjacent to City streets, around the edges of traffic roundabouts, or at the end of dead-ends.
+They are designed to naturally blend into the surrounding landscape so it is likely you have walked past one without even realizing it!

 Stormwater Management Program Sections